University of Rwanda: Huye Campus

-Located in the Southern Province, Huye Campus is the largest University Rwanda Campus both by land area and by the number of students.
+Located in the Southern Province, Huye Campus is the university's largest both by land area and by the number of students.
 Because it is located in the premises that housed former National University of Rwanda, this campus is still regarded as the hub of higher education in Rwanda.
 Huye Campus is currently the seat of College of Arts and Sciences although the campus provides programs for students from other colleges.